amsehili/auditok/README.md

 `auditok` is an **Audio Activity Detection** tool that can process online data (read from an audio device or from standard input) as well as audio files.
 It can be used as a command line program and offers an easy to use API.

+A more detailed version of this user guide as well as an API tutorial and API reference can be found at [Readthedocs](http://auditok.readthedocs.org/en/latest/)

 - [Two-figure explanation](https://github.com/amsehili/auditok#two-figure-explanation)
 - [Requirements](https://github.com/amsehili/auditok#requirements)
 - [Installation](https://github.com/amsehili/auditok#installation)